XiaoweiXu/ImageBR/README.md

 is still big room for further improvement.
 We hope that ImageBR can stimulate further research and lead to innovative and generic solutions that would have an impact in multiple domains.
-Our dataset and code are released to the public [1]
+Our dataset and code are released to the public.

+Please send emails to me xiao.wei.xu@foxmail.com for the link and the password to download the dataset and the benchmark.